TechnitiumSoftware/DnsServer/APIDOCS.md

 - `useLocalTime` (optional): Enable this option to use local time instead of UTC for logging.
 Initial value is `false`.
 - `logFolder` (optional): The folder path on the server where the log files should be saved.
 The path can be relative to the DNS server config folder.
 Initial value is `logs`.
 - `maxLogFileDays` (optional): Max number of days to keep the log files.
 Log files older than the specified number of days will be deleted automatically.
 Recommended value is `365`.
 Set `0` to disable auto delete.
+- `enableSyslog` (optional): Enable this option to send the server logs and DNS query logs to a remote syslog server using UDP with RFC 5424 message format.
+Initial value is `false`.
+- `syslogServerAddress` (optional): The IP address of the remote syslog server where the logs should be sent.
+Initial value is empty.
+- `syslogServerPort` (optional): The UDP port of the remote syslog server where the logs should be sent.
+Initial value is `514`.
 - `enableInMemoryStats` (optional): Set this option to `true` to enable in-memory stats.
 When enabled, only Last Hour data will be available on Dashboard and no stats data will be stored on disk.
 - `maxStatFileDays` (optional): Max number of days to keep the dashboard stats.
 Stat files older than the specified number of days will be deleted automatically.
 Recommended value is `365`.
 Set `0` to disable auto delete.